Kenneth Walters: Awards and honours

-Prof. Walters has been recognized extensively for his contributions to the rheological community by being awarded the Gold Medal from the British Society of Rheology in 1984 and the Weissenberg Award from the European Society of Rheology in 2002.
+Prof. Walters was recognized extensively for his contributions to the rheological community by being awarded the Gold Medal from the British Society of Rheology in 1984 and the Weissenberg Award from the European Society of Rheology in 2002.
 Walters was elected a Fellow of the Royal Society (FRS) in 1991.
 In 1995 he was made a Foreign Associate of the National Academy of Engineering.
-He has been an active member of the rheological community for many years.
+He was an active member of the rheological community for many years.
 He served as President of the British Society of Rheology from 1974 to 1976, President of the European Society of Rheology from 1996 to 2000, and the Chairman of the International Committee on Rheology from 2000 to 2004.
+He was a founding fellow of the Learned Society of Wales.

-Personal Life
+Personal life

 In 1961, Kenneth began dating Mary Eccles, an Aberystwyth student who had been Student ‘Rag Queen’ before they met.
 They were both committed Christians and married in 1963.
 Their mutual faith led them into lay leadership at St Michael's Anglican church in Aberystwyth.
 They had three children and seven grandchildren.